vim-advent-calendar/vimways.org/content/2018/nickspoons-colder-quickfix-lists.md

 We'll make use of [`:echohl`][qa] and [`:echon`][qb] for this next section.
 `:echohl` sets a highlight group to use for the subsequent output.
-We'll pick some standard ones - see a full list by running `:highlight`. `:echon` echoes its arguments without a trailing newline, which makes it handy for building up our rainbow:
+We'll pick some standard ones—see a full list by running `:highlight`. `:echon` echoes its arguments without a trailing newline, which makes it handy for building up our rainbow: